|Each certified paralegal is required to complete 10 hours of approved continuing education during each year of certification.

 Courses by the national certifying entities (NALA, NFPA and NALS) and courses produced by the South Carolina Bar are automatically approved.
 CLE activity approved for lawyers by the South Carolina Commission on Continuing Legal Education and Specialization are also automatically approved.
 See a list of approved sponsors here.
-Additional sponsors approved for the 2017-18 FY include the Charleston Association of Legal Assistants, Palmetto Paralegal Association and SC Upstate Paralegal Association.
+Additional sponsors approved for the 2018-19 FY include the Charleston Association of Legal Assistants, Legal Staff Professionals of Greenville, Legal Staff Professionals of SC, Palmetto Paralegal Association and SC Upstate Paralegal Association.

 Continuing education activities may be approved by the Board upon the written application of a sponsor or of a certified paralegal on an individual program basis.
 If advance approval is requested by a sponsor, the application and supporting documentation must be submitted at least 45 days prior to the date on which the course or program is scheduled.
 If advance approval is requested by a certified paralegal, the application need not include a complete set of supporting documentation.

 If more than five certified paralegals request approval of a particular program, either in advance of the date on which the course or program is scheduled or subsequent to that date, the program will not be accredited unless the sponsor applies for approval of the program and pays the accreditation fee.